 Cars get hot, we all know that!
 And whilst we may be getting the blast of air con or rush of breeze through the window, chances are your dog isn’t getting that.
 Consider fitting in sunshades in the car, to keep the blazing heat off of your pets.

 We all gotta’ keep hydrated, and that goes for dogs too.
 If you’re heading out on a long road trip – make sure you’ve got some water and a bowl.
 Don’t forget to also schedule in regular breaks so they can stretch their legs and do their business.
 But remember to clean it up, ay?

 On the move?

 We’ve told you how to keep your dog safe and comfortable when you’re on a road trip – but what if you’re not moving at all?
-Some owners think its ok to leave their dogs in their car whilst parked if they leave a window open slightly or make sure there is some water in the car.
-We can assure you that does not help.
+Some owners think it's ok to leave their dogs in their car whilst parked if they leave a window open slightly or make sure there is some water in the car.
+We can assure you that this does not help.
 Leaving your dog in your car can be dangerous even if it’s only for a few short minutes.
 Dogs Trust state that under 20 minutes in a hot car can prove fatal to a dog should its body temperature exceed 41°c.
 If you do see a dog in distress in a parked car, call the police or the RSPCA 24-hour cruelty line on 0300 1234 999

 There may be quite a few rules around this, but having a road trip with mans best friend is great – so it’s worth taking those extra precautions before you set off.
 We just want you and your pets to be safe, so don’t leave anything to chance.
 Follow these rules and have a fabulous trip!